 If you want a complete immersion in Swiss traditional culture, from yodellers and whipcrackers to folk-dancers and Swiss wrestling, this is the event for you.
 Of course, the highlight is the Alphorn competition (a several-metre long horn traditionally used in the mountains), where the best players come to compete.
 Once used to herd livestock, these ancient horns can be heard over a distance of up to 10km.

 Gauklerfest (“Jugglerfest”) Interlaken brings comedians and clowns, acrobats and jugglers, magicians and musicians from all over the world to show off their talents in the streets.
 Entrance is free at the three-day event, with many family-friendly activities on offer and plenty of food while you enjoy all the performances.
-Discover more of the best things to do in Switzerland with kids.

 Despite its name, this scenic railway has a leisurely pace at odds with the name; it’s often called “the slowest express train in the world”.
 Running between Zermatt in Valais and St. Moritz in Engadin through the heart of the Swiss Alps, past villages, waterfalls, peaks and dramatic valleys, the Glacier Express – complete with panoramic windows – is one of the greatest train journeys in the world.